faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 [M. Russell Ballard](https://www.lds.org/prophets-and-apostles/unto-all-the-world/to-the-saints-in-the-utah-south-area?lang=eng)

+### had a patty-cake, taffy-pull conviction (implied)

+> I am so furious with people who leave this church.
+I don’t know whether furious is a good apostolic word or not.
+But I am.
+What on earth kind of conviction is that?
+What kind of patty-cake, taffy-pulled experience is that?
+As if, as if none of this ever mattered; as if nothing in our contemporary life mattered; as if this is all just supposed to be [near yelling] just exactly the way I want it?
+And answered every one of my questions – and pursue this and occupy that – and defy this -- and then maybe I’ll be a Latter-day Saint.
+Well, there’s too much Irish in me for that.

+Jeffrey R. Holland.
+Fireside at Tempe Arizona Stake Center, 2707 South College Avenue, April 26, 2016. ([audio](https://soundcloud.com/s) [31:37])

 ### are not honest or sincere (implied)

 > For those who are honest and sincere in their search, it is not difficult to find out whether there has been a universal apostasy, and if so, where the truth is today.